GaloisInc/pirate/spec/elf_extensions.rst

     of the enclave.

 ``enc_cap``
-    The offset of a string of capability indices in ``.gaps.captab``, indicating capabilities for this enclave.
+    The starting index of a string of capability indices in ``.gaps.captab``, indicating capabilities for this enclave.

 ``enc_entry``
     The index of the entry in ``.symtab`` to be used as an entrypoint